At a Glance

 - Tasks: Lead the engineering team and ensure safe vessel operations.

-- Company: Join a reputable maritime company known for excellence.
+- Company: Join a reputable maritime company with a strong commitment to safety.

-- Benefits: Enjoy a permanent position with competitive pay and career growth.
+- Benefits: Enjoy a permanent position with opportunities for career growth.

-- Why this job: Make an impact in maritime safety while developing your leadership skills.
+- Why this job: Make a real impact in maritime safety while developing your leadership skills.

 - Qualifications: STCW III/3 certification is required; experience in marine engineering preferred.

-- Other info: Opportunity to work on diverse vessels and enhance your technical expertise.
+- Other info: This role offers a chance to work on diverse vessels and enhance your technical expertise.

 The predicted salary is between 48000 - 72000 £ per year.